tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/reset-documents.md

 **API Version: 2020-06-30-Preview**

 The Reset Documents API allows you to selectively reprocess documents from your data source.
-The API accepts the index document keys as input and prioritizes the processing of those documents from the data source.
-If you have a indexer cache configured, reset documents are not read from the cache and all skills configured will be re-run.
-Note that the index document key may be different from your data source document identifier.
+The API accepts document keys as input, and prioritizes the processing of those documents ahead of other documents from the same data source.
+This API works for all indexers (with or without a skillset).
+If the call succeeds, customers will always get a 204 NoContent response.
+* For indexers with a skillset and incremental enrichment enabled, Reset Documents will clear the cache and re-run the full skillset.
+* For indexers without a skillset, Reset Documents will simply read the source document from the data source and update/insert the contents into the index.
+* For indexers with field mappings, Reset Documents will use the field mappings to relate a document key to a mapped field in the data source.

 This API works for all indexers (with or without a skillset).
 If the call succeeds, customers will always get a 204 NoContent response.
 If the indexer doesn’t have a skillset, it will simply read the document from the data source and update/insert the document into the index.